mammothcoding/passgen-telegram/README.md

-# passgen-telegram
+# 📃 Passgen-telegram
-Telegram bot backend system for easy convenient and strong passwords generation with admin web interface.
+Telegram bot-service for generating cryptographically secure passwords/tokens and other sets and sequences.